STARTER GUIDE

 2. Browse to a file in the backup — pick something easy to identify, like a document on your desktop

-3. Click Restore and choose a destination folder (NOT the original location, so you can compare)
+3. Click Restore and choose a destination folder (NOT the original location, so you can compare) (Default is C:\RestoredFiles)

-4. Wait for the restore to complete (a few seconds for a small file)
+5. Wait for the restore to complete

-5. Open the restored file and confirm it matches the original
+6. Open the restored file and confirm it matches the original

 If this test succeeds, your backup is real.
 You've confirmed the storage works, the manifest verifies, the restore process functions, and your data is genuinely recoverable.